LTUC/amman-dotnet-401d2/Resources/MVCSetup.md

 12. Open up Package Manager Console.
 13. Run the following Commands
-	a.
-Install the EntityFrameworkCore Tools: Install-Package Microsoft.EntityFrameworkCore.Tools -Version 2.1.0
 14. Add an initial migration to your project.
 Run the following command in PMC
 	a.
 Add-Migration initial
 15. After adding a migration, update your database with the "Update-Database" command.

 ### MISC

 1. When you start adding tables, make sure you do so in the DBContext file by adding a new `DBSet`.